scripting-drafts/SIP-Communication-Service/README.md

  - Make the generation of Files available to models that require 'knowledge' logging - Autogenerate
  - _Encrypt_ UDP
  - Evolve from Backbone Edge Computing to Cloud Native

-**Notes**
-Find in .gitignore useful resources functional to similar purposes